tcgibennett/thoughtspot-component/README.md

 #### ThoughtSpotOutput Standard properties

-These properties are used to configure MemSQLOutput running in the Standard Job framework.
+These properties are used to configure ThoughtSpotOutput running in the Standard Job framework.

 The Standard ThoughtSpotOutput component belongs to the Business Intelligence family.